naveen521kk/fabric-history/README.md

 # Fabric History

-This package provides a single class called `FabricCanvasHistory` which provides necessary functionality to undo and redo changes in a Fabric.js canvas.
+This package provides a single class called `FabricCanvasHistory` which provides the necessary functionality to undo and redo changes in a Fabric.js canvas.

+See https://fabric-history.syrusdark.cc/ for a live demo using Next.js and source code at https://github.com/naveen521kk/fabric-history-example.

 ## Installation